Main Article Content

 Phra Brahmagunabhorn (P.A.
 Payutto).
 (2015).
 Dictionary of Buddhism.
 (15th ed.).
 Bangkok: Phlithamma.

 Santikaro, B. (2014).
 The Development of Sangha Administration Model in 15th Region Sangha Administration.
-Doctoral thesis, Doctor of Philosophy in Buddhist Management.
+Dissertation Doctor of Philosophy (Buddhist Management).
 Graduate School.
 Mahachulalongkornrajavidyalaya University.